jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 I can't help but feel that so much of it skips the most important part: understanding the tradeoffs and building intuition.
-I hope that the above exploration helps you to improve your testing techniques and gives you the confidence to raise the question of whether automated testing is worth the effort in a given circumstance.
+I hope that the above exploration helps you to improve your testing techniques and gives you the confidence to ask whether automated testing is worth the effort in a given circumstance.
 When you do write tests, test around behaviours instead of some artificial and arbitrary "unit" of syntax.
 And spend the time to design for testability when you stand to reap a benefit from the investment;
 there are situations where not spending that time is a net positive.